Death toll in Florida building collapse rises to 12 with 149 missing

 Florida emergency management director Kevin Guthrie said local authorities on Tuesday had asked the federal government to send additional urban search and rescue teams to the scene in the town of Surfside.

-Authorities say they still have hope that survivors might yet be found in the pile of concrete and twisted metal left when nearly half of the 12-story, 136-unit tower caved in.
+Authorities say they still have hope that survivors might yet be found in the pile of concrete and twisted metal left when nearly half of the 12-storey, 136-unit tower caved in.

 “The rescue effort continues unabated except for that brief lightning storm we had today,” Surfside Mayor Charles Burkett said.
 No one has been pulled alive from the ruins of the oceanfront Champlain Towers South since a few hours after one side of the high-rise collapsed early on Thursday morning as most residents slept.